dotkom/articles/README.md

 ## How to write an article

 See [Creating posts](https://jekyllrb.com/docs/posts/#creating-posts).
-Before the markdown-contet, you should paste this default `FrontMatter`:
+Before the markdown-content, you should paste this default `FrontMatter`:

 ```yaml
 ---